More about Small Talk Saves Lives

 Q. What is Small Talk Saves Lives?

-A. Small Talk Saves Lives is a campaign to empower the public to act to prevent suicide on the railways.
+A. Small Talk Saves Lives aims to empower the public to act to prevent suicide on the railways and beyond.
 Suicide is preventable and suicidal thoughts are often temporary and can be interrupted.
-We want to give as many people as possible the tools to notice if someone may be at risk and the confidence to approach them.
-A simple question can be all it takes to interrupt suicidal thoughts and set that person on a journey to recovery.
+We want to give as many people as possible the knowledge and skills to notice if someone may be at risk and the confidence to approach them.
+A simple question or an observation about the weather can be all it takes to interrupt suicidal thoughts and encourage them to get help and recover.
+We want to remind people that they already know how to start a conversation and do it every day, giving them the confidence to act.

 Q. What gave you the idea for the campaign?

 A. We work with leading academics in the field of suicide prevention research.
-A study carried out jointly for Samaritans and the rail industry by the Universities of Middlesex and Westminster indicated that a ‘bystander’ campaign could be valuable as the public has a role to play in suicide prevention on the railways.
+A study carried out jointly for Samaritans and the rail industry by the Universities of Middlesex and Westminster indicated that a ‘bystander’ campaign could be valuable as the public has a role to play in suicide prevention.

 Q. Who have you worked with to develop the campaign?